Mary and the Birth of Jesus

 This last statement by Mary prompted Zachariah to ask Allah for a favour.

-3:38 Thereupon, Zachariah prayed to his Lord saying: “Lord grant me from Your Bounty fine descendents.
+3:38 Thereupon, Zachariah prayed to his Lord saying: “Lord grant me from Your Bounty fine descendants.
 Indeed You hear every prayer!”

 The plea by Zachariah and God’s response in the following verses tell a story that may sound familiar, for it is reminiscent of the conundrum that Abraham faced.
 In both stories, an old patriarch and his barren wife are childless.